ssisk44/CSGOMarketProject/README.md

 - In other games with fair markets, is there a theoretical mathmatical formula to define the value of items?

 LESSON
 - Every commercial item in existence, physical, or digitial, has a derived value.
-Digital value is both volatile and possibly expensive because its untility is incalculably nonrealistic.
+Digital value is both volatile and possibly expensive because the item's lack of utility is incalculably unrealistic.
+To greater understand the non-mathematical, human minded market behavior of evaluating a 0-utility item, I think it is important to look into social psycology, digital psycology?!, macro and micro economics.
+With the Steam CS:GO Marketplace having a net total of 1.3 billion dollar asset evaluations (https://liquidsky.com/how-much-is-csgo-market-worth/), it is reasonable to think that a properly executed market evaluation and effective (get-rich-quick) plan could blossom into a small fortune (https://github.com/sshh12).
+While understanding the psycologoical mindset of a digital consumer good is useful, my primary route of thinking for this project